sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - #customer-updates similarly retains messages for two years because a lot of customer context ends up in Slack threads and it is not currently practical to move that to another system of record.
 - #feedback retains messages for 5 years because it provides a good source of user testimonials.
 - #engaging-external-engineers retains for 5 years because team chat is the easiest way to solicit advice from our broader team, and the questions are usually one-off, so it wouldn’t make sense to try to make this more organized.
-- #it-tech-ops retains messages for 5 years to provide a source of education for new teammates as well as provide a record of changes made to our internal systems
+- #ask-it-tech-ops retains messages for 5 years to provide a source of education for new teammates as well as provide a record of changes made to our internal systems
 - #sales-prospecting retains for 5 years to support the education of new teammates about how to communicate with customers and prospects.
 - #west_sales_news_and_prospecting and #east_sales_news_and_prospecting retain messages for 5 years to serve as libraries of start-up accounts that the sales team can target as AE and SDR headcount scales.
 - #sales-resources retains messages for 5 years to serve as a library of quickly evolving sales collateral and tools.